INTENS-FI/intens/csc/README.md

 - Dynamic provisioning of persistent volumes seems to work without any particular configuration.
 Just use the default storage class.
-- You should now be able to deploy Simsvc instances with `helm install -n name charts/simsvc`.
-Leave out `-n` if using Helm 3.
-See `charts/simsvc/values.xml` for parameters.
+- You should now be able to deploy Simsvc instances with `helm install name charts/simsvc`.
+See `charts/simsvc/values.yaml` for parameters.
 The release name is also the leading path component of service URLs.
 Remember to use image stream names for pulling from the integrated registry.
-- With Helm 2, use `helm delete --purge` to take down instances if you want to reuse the release names.
-Helm 3 does not have or need the `--purge` option.
+- `oc get -w deploy` is useful for monitoring startup.
+You can start using the service when the server, scheduler and at least one worker are up; no need to wait for all workers to start.
+- Use `helm delete` to take down instances.

 [registry console]: https://registry-console.rahti.csc.fi/registry
 [img-guide]: https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html